kd8lvt/kd-twitch-bot-framework/docs/reference/Database.md

 ```

 ##getRawDB
 Gets the raw lowd database.
-Not strictly required, but it you want to use lodash or other such features supplied bby lowdb, feel free to use it.
+Not really needed, but it you want to use lodash or other such features supplied by lowdb, feel free to use it.

 You'll have to reload the Database instance manually after changing anything using this.